 If you live in the Concord circle and want to join the count but the discomforts of slogging about in cold and damp conditions seem formidable, become a feeder watcher.
 Please connect with your town coordinator who will take your contact information and tell you when he needs your results.
 Field party participants who live in the count circle are invited to count their feeder birds, too.
+All feeder tallies must be taken on count day within the midnight to midnight time frame.
 Here, patient reader, is a broad summary of the count “protocol” set forth by the National Audubon CBC bird science team.

 The purpose of the feeder watcher program is to determine the highest number of each species seen on your feeders and the area around your feeding station.
 Your complete feeder watch observation has two parts:

 - The Checklist, which is a list of the highest number of each bird species you saw, and

 - Effort, which is the time you spent watching and counting and the number of observers in your household who contributed.